The Casualties: Chaos Sound, departure of Herrera, and new member (2016–2022)

 On January 22, 2016, the band released their tenth studio album titled Chaos Sound.
 The album was recorded in Orange County, California at Buzzbomb Studio, produced by Paul Miner and released by Season of Mist.
 It is the last album to feature original vocalist Jorge Herrera.

 While no longer associating with The Casualties, there have been no incidents to indicate that there is any bad blood between Herrera and the remaining or current members of The Casualties.
 Frontman of The Krum Bums, David Rodriguez officially replaced Herrera, changing the band's line-up for the first time in 19 years.
 Guitarist Jake Kolatis and drummer Meggers are the two remaining long term members of the band.

 Departure of Rick Lopez, and new member (2022–present)

 On October 7, 2022, Rick Lopez announced on his Instagram account that he would be taking a "-needed break" and starting a new life, without giving further details about his departure from the band.
 The Casualties' official account, when consulted by Rick, only limited itself to saying that he was no longer a member of the band.
 Neither party provided details of his departure but they continue to interact on social media.

+On December 1, 2025, the band announced their official signing to Hellcat Records, and a new album to be released in 2026.
+The new album Detonate released on March 27, 2026, their first album is just over 8 years.